-*This offer only applies to the University of Cincinnati application fee for the Fall 2020 semester.
 UC Online’s Bachelor of Social Work degree enables students to gain the knowledge and experience needed to launch careers as community social workers.
 Our online BSW degree program is ideal for students who have a 2-year associate degree in pre-social work or a similar major.
-With multiple start dates available, you can begin working toward your degree on your time.
+With multiple start dates available, you can begin working toward your UC social work program on your time.

-Job responsibilities and career outlook for social workers Social workers are trained to help people who are struggling with a range of issues and conditions such as physical and mental illnesses, addiction, homelessness, poverty and more.
+Social workers are trained to help people who are struggling with a range of issues and conditions such as physical and mental illnesses, addiction, homelessness, poverty, and more.
 To secure an entry-level social worker job, you will need at least a bachelor’s degree in social work (BSW) or equivalent degree in a related field.

 “I researched long and hard for an accredited online program before finding the University of Cincinnati, a highly regarded school with many years of academic excellence under its belt.
 As a busy working mom and wife, I appreciate that it offers so many online classes and programs tailored to adult/non-traditional students.
 The classes are well structured and relevant to my field of study.
 I really like that there is constant communication between the school, professors and students, which makes me feel like I am not missing out.
 I also think we have great faculty and staff.
 I am excited and proud to be a part of the University of Cincinnati family!”